artefactual/atom-docs/user-manual/add-edit-content/archival-descriptions.rst

    :width: 80%
    :alt: An archival description with all information areas closed

-4. You will a link to reveal the Alternative identifiers field below the Identifier field, whose location depends on which display standard you are using (ISAD, RAD, or DACS).
+4. You will click a link to reveal the Alternative identifiers field below the Identifier field, whose location depends on which display standard you are using (ISAD, RAD, or DACS).
 In general, it will be found in the first :term:`information area` of the description template.